Are Birth Injuries a Form of Medical Negligence?

 Macrosomia: This type of birth injury means the newborn is too large for their due date.
 When birth weight is determined to be more than 8 lbs, 13 oz, it’s often advisable to induce labor.
 If a doctor fails to uphold his duty to provide safe delivery, birth injury can result.

 Cephalopelvic disproportion: This means the size of the mother’s pelvic region is not suitable for birth.
 In these cases, it’s negligence on the doctor’s part not to perform a C-section.
 This doubly ensures the safety of both mother and baby.
 Attempting to deliver the child by other means would result in brain injury to the child.

 Instrumental deliveries: Using forceps or a vacuum can cause severe brain trauma to the infant.
 These cases result in Cerebral Palsy.
 There are multiple levels of this type of trauma.
 Some forms of Cerebral Palsy are so severe the child will not walk or speak.

 - Abnormal delivery positions (breech, face down).
 These positions can receive a diagnosis prior to birth, and a doctor can attempt to prevent birth injuries from them.

 - Excessive pulling during delivery (yanking the infant from the mother can harm the limbs, brain, and spinal cord).

 - Prolonging labor beyond what’s reasonable.
-At a certain point, the baby must be delivered via C-section to protect both mother and baby’s lives.
+At a certain point, delivery must occur via C-section to protect both mother and baby’s lives.

 What is the criteria for medical negligence?